--

-Application : Applied

-Explanation on application of the practice The Company has in place a Board Diversity Policy.
+Applied The Company has in place a Board Diversity Policy.
 The Board recognises the merits of Board diversity in adding value to collective skills, perspectives and strengths to the Board.
 The Board will consider appropriate targets in Board diversity including gender balance on the Board and will take the necessary measures to meet these targets from time to time as appropriate.
 The Board will continue to maintain women participation on the Board in line with the Malaysian Code on Corporate Governance.
 The Company employs/ engages people from a variety of backgrounds and origin, experience and culture.
-HLFG's Code of Conduct & Ethics prohibits discrimination of any kind, including any discrimination based on race, colour, nationality, ancestry, citizenship status, creed, religion, age, gender, medical or health condition, pregnancy, parental status, marital status or physical disability.
+HLFG's Code of Conduct & Ethics for employees prohibits discrimination of any kind, including any discrimination based on race, colour, nationality, ancestry, citizenship status, creed, religion, age, gender, medical or health condition, pregnancy, parental status, marital status or physical disability.
 Women representation in the senior management is currently at 25%.
-The Company is committed to promote gender equality and leverage on female talent.
+The Company is committed to promote gender equality and leverage on female talent. red to complete the columns below.
+Non large companies are encouraged red to complete the columns below.

-Explanation for : departure

-Large companies are required to complete the columns b ired to complete the columns below.
 Non-large companies are encouraged elow.

-Measure :

-Timeframe :

-l

-Stakeholders are able to form an opinion on the overall effectiveness of the board and individual directors.
+Stakeholders are able to form an opinion on the overall effectiveness of the board and individual directors